What is File Sanitization? Everything You Need to Know

 Understanding what file sanitization is, how it can help mitigate ransomware attacks, and where you need additional controls can be the first step to protecting your environment.

 File sanitization tools do something similar but at the file metadata level.
 They don’t just hide the potentially risky code; they eliminate it entirely.
+Which, depending on your tool of choice, can be a good and bad thing.

-File Sanitization – Aka Content Disarm and Reconstruction (CDR)
+File Sanitization – aka Content Disarm and Reconstruction (CDR)

 Active content includes: